dcelisgarza/PortfolioOptimiser.jl/docs/src/examples/2_asset_statistics.md

 end
 ````

-Denoising and detoning can be applied to any [`PortfolioOptimiserCovCor`](@ref) method, but others already have contingencies for capturing true signals.
+Denoising and detoning can be applied to any [`PortfolioOptimiser.PortfolioOptimiserCovCor`](@ref) method, but others already have contingencies for capturing true signals.
 Denoising has to be applied with care, otherwise you risk washing out true effects.
 Denoising and detoning can be quite powerful for clustering assets, since it can remove market noise as well as systemic market effects.

 ### 3.5 LoGo covariance